costateixeira/smart-dak-immz/input/pagecontent/index-dak.md

 - _Table 2_ provides detailed information for routine immunizations for children, including age at first dose and intervals.
 It reiterates recommendations on the primary series and booster doses.

-- In _Table 3_, WHO has consolidated its recommendations for interrupted and delayed vaccination.
+- _Table 3_ has consolidated recommendations for interrupted and delayed vaccination.
 These irregular situations can be challenging to health workers who may not know what to do.

 - _Table 4_ summarizes WHO’s recommendations for the vaccination of health care workers.